Kevin Costner

-Early life
+Early life and education

 Costner was born on January 18, 1955, in Lynwood, California, and grew up in Compton, California.
+His parents were William and Sharon Costner.
 He is the youngest of three boys, the second of whom died at birth.
-His mother, Sharon Rae (née Tedrick), was a welfare worker, and his father, William Costner, was an electrician and, later, a utilities executive at Southern California Edison.
-His father's heritage originates with German immigrants to North Carolina in the 1700s, and Costner also has English, Irish, Scottish, and Welsh ancestry.
+Sharon Rae Costner (née Tedrick) was a welfare worker, and William Costner was an electrician and a utilities executive.
+Costner's father's heritage originates with German immigrants to North Carolina in the 1700s, and Costner also has English, Irish, Scottish, Welsh, and Cherokee ancestry.
 Costner was raised Baptist.
-He was not academically inclined in school, but did enjoy sports (especially football), took piano lessons, wrote poetry, and sang in the First Baptist Choir.
-He has stated that a viewing of the 1963 film How the West Was Won at the age of seven had "formed" his childhood.
+He was not academically inclined in school, but did play sports (especially football), take piano lessons, write poetry, and sing in the First Baptist Choir.
+He has said that watching the 1962 film How the West Was Won as a child inspired his love for Western films.

-He has described spending his teenage years in different parts of California as his father's career progressed, as a period when he "lost a lot of confidence", having to make new friends often.
+Costner has stated that he spent his teenage years in different parts of California as his father's career progressed.
+He has described this time as a period when he "lost a lot of confidence", having to make new friends often.
 Costner lived in Ventura, then in Visalia.
-He attended Mt.
+Costner attended Mt.
 Whitney High School where he was in the marching band.
-Following a move to Orange County, Costner graduated from Villa Park High School in 1973.
+Costner graduated from Villa Park High School in 1973.
 He played baseball at Villa Park and was teammates with Dennis Burtt.
-He earned a BA in marketing and finance from California State University, Fullerton (CSUF) in 1978.
+He earned a BA from California State University, Fullerton (CSUF) in 1978.
 While at CSUF, he became a brother in the Delta Chi fraternity.

-Costner became interested in acting and dancing while in his last year of college, and upon graduation, he married Cindy Silva, who worked at Disneyland as Cinderella.
-The couple honeymooned in Puerto Vallarta; on the return plane journey, they had a chance encounter with actor Richard Burton, who had purchased all the seats around him for solitude.
-Burton agreed to speak to Costner after he finished reading his book.
-Costner, who had been taking acting classes but had not told his wife about his desire to be an actor, watched Burton closely and approached when Burton gestured.
-Costner told Burton that he would prefer to avoid the drama that followed Burton and asked if he would have to tolerate that if he became an actor.
-Burton replied, "You have blue eyes, I have blue eyes.
-I think you'll be fine."
-After the plane landed, Burton's limousine pulled up to the curb where Costner and his wife were waiting for a taxi.
-Burton wished Costner good luck, and the two never met again.
-Costner credits Burton with partially contributing to his career.
+Costner became interested in acting and dancing while in his last year of college.
+In 1978, while on an airplane returning from his honeymoon in Puerto Vallarta, Costner had a chance encounter with actor Richard Burton.
+At that time, Costner was uncertain about whether he should become an actor, and he approached Burton to ask his advice.
+Costner has said that Burton encouraged him to pursue acting.
+Costner has also stated that he asked Burton whether it was possible to be an actor without experiencing turmoil in one's private life; according to Costner, Burton replied that he thought it was possible.
+Costner credits Burton with inspiring him to become an actor.

 Having agreed to undertake a job as a marketing executive, Costner began taking acting lessons five nights a week, with the support of his wife.
 His marketing job lasted 30 days.
-He took work which allowed him to develop his acting skills via tuition, including working on fishing boats, as a truck driver, and giving tours of stars' Hollywood homes to support the couple while he also attended auditions.
+He took jobs that allowed him to develop his acting skills by paying his tuition, including working on fishing boats, as a truck driver, and giving tours of movie stars' Hollywood homes.